International School of Geneva

-The International School of Geneva (in French: Ecole Internationale de Genève), also known as "Ecolint" or "The International School", is a private, non-profit international school based in Geneva, Switzerland.
+The International School of Geneva (French: École internationale de Genève), commonly known as Ecolint, is a private, non-profit international school based in Geneva, Switzerland.

+Background

-Founded in 1924 in the service of the League of Nations and the International Labour Organization (the world's first international organizations), it is the oldest international school in the world, and the largest one with 'international' in its name.
+Founded in 1924 in the service of the League of Nations and the International Labour Organization, it is the oldest international school.
 It was the result of a partnership between parents (Arthur Sweetser and Ludwik Rajchman) and educators from the Institut Jean-Jacques Rousseau (Adolphe Ferrière and Paul Meyhoffer).

 In the mid-1960s, a group of teachers from Ecolint (La Grande Boissière campus) created the International Schools Examinations Syndicate (ISES), which later became the International Baccalaureate Organization (IBO) and then the International Baccalaureate (IB).

-Since its inception, the school's mission was conceived as educating for peace and the inculcation of humanitarian values such as inclusiveness, respect and inter-cultural understanding.
+Since its inception, the school's mission has been conceived as educating for peace and the inculcation of humanitarian values such as inclusiveness, respect and inter-cultural understanding.
 It describes itself in its website as "resolutely not-for-profit; mankind is the only beneficiary of our work, not corporate shareholders or private equity firms".
 In 2017, it was labelled by ITN as "the most diverse school on the planet".
 Article 4 of Ecolint's Charter states that "the activity of the school in all fields and especially in the field of pedagogy shall be based on the principles of equality and solidarity among all peoples and of the equal value of all human beings without any distinction of nationality, race, sex, language or religion".

-Ecolint comprises three campuses in and around Geneva, each with its own principal (also known as "director") working under the Director General of the Foundation of the International School of Geneva (currently Conrad Hughes) and a Governing Board elected by parents, staff and alumni with co-opted members from the UN and Swiss Government.
+Ecolint comprises three campuses in and around Geneva, each with its own principal (also known as "director") working under the director general of the Foundation of the International School of Geneva and a Governing Board elected by parents, staff and alumni with members from the UN and Swiss government.
 Ecolint is a bilingual school, with instruction primarily in English and French.
-In addition to the IB, it is a testing centre for the US college boards (SAT and ACT), the British IGCSE (CIE).
+In addition to the IB, it is a testing centre for the US college boards (SAT and ACT) and the British IGCSE (CIE).
 Ecolint is a member of the G30 Schools Group.